Smarter homes, real people, real stories

 How one family transformed their 1880s house with insulation, glazing, and a heat pump – cutting bills and making every room moreSaying goodbye to heating oil

-Tina, Richard, and their children live in a semi-detached home in a typical Oxford suburb.
-A few years ago, they decided to undergo a whole house eco renovation to reduce their energy consumption and tackle severe damp and mould problems that were affecting
+Tina, Richard, and their children live in a semi-detached home in Headington, a typical Oxford suburb.
+A few years ago, they decided to take on a whole house eco renovation to reduce energy use and tackle severe damp and mould that had been affecting their